lundeen-bryan/lundeen-bryan/README.md

-### Hi there 👋
+### Hi there, I'm Bryan 👋

 <!--
 **lundeen-bryan/lundeen-bryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Here is a little bit about me:

-- 🔭 I’m currently working on ["CSS - The Complete Guide 2020 (incl.
-Flexbox, Grid & Sass)"](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/) by Maximilian Schwarzmüller on Udemy.
+- 🔭 I’m currently working on ["Modern HTML & CSS From The Beginning (Including Sass) by Brad Traversy"](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/) by Maximilian Schwarzmüller on Udemy.
 - 🌱 I’m currently learning CSS in more depth.
 - 👯 I’m looking to collaborate on any learning project, I'm interested in front end web dev but also have C# and VBA skills.
 - 🤔 I’m looking for help with finding an entry level job in web dev.